-Priority sector 1.1.4 Milk production: Group of investments 1142 Purchase of specialised equipment for milking, cooling and storage
+Priority sector 1014 Milk production: Group of investments 10142 Purchase of specialised equipment for milking, cooling and storage

-- 1) The project concerning investment only in purchase of specialised equipment for milking, cooling and storage must aim to bring the whole agriculture holding to the EU standards for raw milk production; - 2) The project concerning investment only in purchase of specialised equipment for milking, cooling and storage must be complemented with investments in manure handling and manure storage facilities according to the environmental standards. - 3) As regards specifically investments in the milk sector with eligible costs is below or equal 200.000 euros, the investment must comply with EU standards, and in particular those specified in Regulation (EC) No 853/2004, Annex III, Section IX Chapter I, Raw milk primary production.
-However, the criteria stated in Regulation (EC) No 853/2004, Annex III, Section IX Chapter I, part III, point 3 (plate count and somatic cells), shall be considered as an aim to be reached and not as a precondition - 4) As regards specifically investments in the milk sector with eligible costs above 200.000 euros not exceeding the maximum amount of total eligible investment of 400,000 Euro,, the holding must comply with EU standards, and in particular those specified in Chapter I raw milk primary production of Section IX of Regulation (EC) No 853/2004 with the exemption of subsection III Criteria for raw milk primary production.
+- The project concerning investment only in purchase of specialised equipment for milking, cooling and storage must aim to bring the whole dairy production unit to the EU standards for raw milk production; - 2) The project concerning investment only in purchase of specialised equipment for milking, cooling and storage must be complemented with

+- investments in manure handling and manure storage facilities according to the standards as outlined in Annex 26 Storage and Handling of Manure; - 3) As regards specifically investments in the milk sector with total eligible costs of the investment below or equal 200.000 euros, the investment must comply with EU standards, and in particular those specified in Regulation (EC) No 853/2004, Annex III, Section IX Chapter I, Raw milk primary production.
+However, the criteria stated in Regulation (EC) No 853/2004, Annex III, Section IX Chapter I, part III, point 3 (plate count and somatic cells), shall be considered as an aim to be reached and not as a precondition - 4) As regards specifically investments in the milk sector with total eligible costs of the investment above 200.000 euros not exceeding the maximum amount of total eligible costs of the investment of 400,000 Euro, the dairy production unit must comply with EU standards, and in particular those specified in Chapter I raw milk primary production of Section IX of Regulation (EC) No 853/2004 with the exemption of sub-section III Criteria for raw milk primary production.
 However, the criteria stated in Regulation (EC) No 853/2004, Annex III, Section IX Chapter I, part III, point 3 (plate count and somatic cells), shall be considered as an aim to be reached and not as a precondition

-Priority sector 1.1.5 Meat production: Group of investments 1151: Construction/Reconstruction of farm buildings for sows and pigs for fattening:
+Priority sector 1015 Meat production: Group of investments 10151: Construction/Reconstruction of farm buildings for sows and pigs for fattening:

-- 1) Technical documentation with construction/reconstruction plans must be prepared and submitted with the application-supplement to the Business Plan; - 2) In case of construction and/or building extension including the facade, the structure must be designed to be built in accordance to the specified civil engineering standards of the Municipality or to other standards acceptable to the Municipality.
-Provision of electricity, water supply and road connection have to be according to the urban and spatial plans of the concerned Municipality where the project is located; - 3) The farm building must comply to the animal welfare standards concerning the minimal size per sow or fattening pig as follows: - The stable size for breeding sows must be with the minimum stable surface per animal being approximately 1.3 m per sow - The stable size for fattening pigs must be with the minimum stable surface per animal being approximately 0.65 m per fattening pig; - The farm building must be complemented with separate premises for fattening, resting, insemination premises, storage premises, according to the sanitary and veterinary standards; - The stables for sows and pigs for fattening must be complemented with investments in manure handling and manure storage facilities according to the environmental standards; - 3) In case where the applicant is renting the farm building/s which are subject to investment, he/she has to prove the right to use it for a minimum of 10 years; - 4) In the case where the project for reconstruction of farm buildings includes renovation of fodder storage and barns and purchase of specialized equipment for production of compound feed, the total investment for the concerned investment should not exceed 25% of the total investment foreseen within the project;
+- 1) The farm building must comply to the animal welfare standards concerning the minimal size per sow or fattening pig as follows: - The stable size for breeding sows must be with the minimum stable surface per animal being approximately 1.3 m2 per sow - The stable size for fattening pigs must be with the minimum stable surface per animal being approximately 0.65 m2 per fattening pig; - 2) The farm building must be complemented with separate premises for fattening, resting, insemination premises, storage premises, according to the animal welfare and veterinary standards; - 3) The stables for sows and pigs for fattening must be complemented with investments in manure handling and manure storage facilities according to the standards as outlined in Annex 26 Storage and Handling of Manure; - 4) In case where the applicant is renting the farm building/s which are subject to investment, he/she has to prove the right to use it for a minimum of 10 years; - 5) In the case where the project for reconstruction of farm buildings includes renovation of fodder storage and barns and purchase of specialized equipment for production of compound feed, the total eligible costs for the concerned equipment should not exceed 25% of the total eligible costs of investment (excluding the total eligible costs of investment concerning general costs) foreseen within the project; The applicant whose project concerns investments only in purchase of equipment, the total eligible costs for the concerned equipment should not exceed 45% of the maximum ceiling for total eligible costs of the investments for measure 101 as determined in Section 1.10, point 2.;